 To the northeast of Perth is the Swan Valley, best known as a wine-growing region.

-To Perth’s southwest is Fremantle, its port with a distinct, Victorian architecture.
+To Perth’s southwest is Fremantle, Perth’s port which has a distinct, Victorian architecture.

 Margaret River is a popular getaway spot situated around 300+ km south of Perth.